davidphilipbarr/36keys/README.md

 ## Firmware

-All these pcbs can used the crkbd firmware.
+All these pcbs can use the crkbd firmware.

 ## Why crab?
-Crab is the alternative name for the medium invader, from space invaders, which the original board superficially resembled.
+Crab is the alternate name for the medium invader, from space invaders, which the original board superficially resembled.

 ## Pics
 ![](crab/crab.png)

 ![](crab/crab_render.png)

+## Build

+This is an asymmetric build, the controllers are facing down on the left side and up on the right (see picture).

+Only one screen can be used; on the left (which covers the flat back of the microcontroller) - the right side already has cool components showing, one screen is unnecessary, two screens is just silly.